kalebpederson/nunit.dependencyinjection/Development_Readme.md

  To perform this validation we have a second solution that validates tests that perform dependency injection can be properly run and executed.

- To perform build validation perform the following steps:
+ To validate the changes, first perform a build and pack of the solution and then perform the following steps:

  1. . .\scripts\Update-ValidationSolutionNuGetPackages.ps1 -basedir .
  1. dotnet test Validation\ValidationTests.sln